 We can’t guarantee the Big 5 in Amboseli: leopard and rhino are virtually non-existent here.
 But don’t let that deter you as they are easily found elsewhere in Kenya (Lewa is fantastic for rhino and the Masai Mara for leopard).
 You won’t see the weirdly proportioned gerenuk either as they prefer the aridness of Samburu in the north.

-But we did see masses of birdlife, bat-eared foxes with puppies (a very rare sighting), non-migrating wildebeest and a fat African python coiled up in a stream among the reeds!
+But you should see masses of birdlife, bat-eared foxes (a very rare sighting), giraffe, lion, buffalo, cheetah, and non-migrating wildebeest.
 For getting your game-spotting eye ‘in’, Amboseli is ideal.
 Look out for Thomson’s gazelle and how they differ from impala; Maasai giraffe; Burchell’s or plains zebra; and plenty of spotted hyena (known as ‘spotties’ – there are no brown hyena here).

 Although Mount Kilimanjaro is actually in neighbouring Tanzania, the best views of the world’s tallest free-standing mountain and Africa’s highest peak are in Kenya (Africa is often like this: the best views of Victoria Falls, which plunge down the Zambian border, are from Zimbabwe).